Plain English Breakdown

 Staffing Agencies Must Register

-The bill requires staffing agencies to register with the Labor Commissioner before doing business in California and sets conditions they must meet.
+The bill requires staffing agencies to register with the Labor Commissioner and meet certain conditions before doing business in California.

 What This Bill Does

-- Requires staffing agencies to register with the Labor Commissioner before starting any business activities in California.
+- Requires staffing agencies to register with the Labor Commissioner before conducting any business activities in California and annually thereafter.

 - Prohibits registration or renewal unless the agency provides proof of workers' compensation insurance for all employees.

-- Allows the commissioner to deny, suspend, or revoke a registration if an agency does not have proper insurance.
+- Allows the commissioner to deny, suspend, or revoke a registration if an agency does not have proper insurance after a hearing.

 - Requires the Labor Commissioner to post a list of registered staffing agencies on their website.